Holyloch/Canopus/README.md

 # Canopus
 Canopus is a mothballed Submarine Tender that was in Holyloch Scotland.
 Polaris Nuke loader.

+The best I can do right now (today) is try to help others new to adding javascript to html.
+I will write some code and point out the most usual pitfalls I come across.

 Right now I am a newbee and am good with Html, CSS, however need JavaScript for calculations etc.
 Using Visual Studio Code and came across ReactJs.